Face the Music (New Kids on the Block album): Critical reception

 Stephen Thomas Erlewine of AllMusic noted that Face the Music marked a stylistic shift for New Kids on the Block, with their sound incorporating elements of new jack swing and a rougher R&B style.
 He commented that the lyrics were slightly edgier and the hip-hop influences sounded more authentic, suggesting that even the most skeptical listeners might be impressed by some tracks on the album.
 A review published in Billboard described the album as assertive and full of potential, highlighting tracks such as "Dirty Dawg" and "You Got the Flavor" as radio-friendly standouts.
 The review also praised the production quality and credited notable figures like Teddy Riley and Narada Michael Walden for their involvement in shaping the album's sound.

 In The Michigan Daily, Eugene Bowen wrote that while the group attempted to update their image and sound, much of the album still resembled the group's earlier material, with many tracks sounding like reworkings of older hits.
 Bowen observed that the group's attempt to embrace a more "gangsta-ish" style did not significantly differentiate them from their pop origins, though he acknowledged a few faster-paced and smoother songs as highlights.
 Matt Carlson of the same journal also contributed a second review, calling the album “wicked awesome” and praising its mix of hip-hop beats and fun, high-energy tracks.
-He described songs like "You Got the Flavor" and "Dirty Dawg" as strong entries that showed the group’s evolution, and remarked on the group's attempt to present a more socially aware image.
+He described songs like "You Got the Flavor" and "Dirty Dawg" as strong entries that showed the group's evolution, and remarked on the group's attempt to present a more socially aware image.
 Donnie Wahlberg's rap verses and Joey McIntyre's vocal performances were singled out as notable moments.

 In Smash Hits, Leesa Daniels referred to New Kids on the Block as pioneers of the boy band genre and complimented Face the Music as a solid pop effort.
 She highlighted "Dirty Dawg", "If You Go Away", "Keep On Smilin'", and "Girls" as representative tracks, describing the album as a blend of swingbeat and pop, and calling it "a gorgeous mix".

+In Los Angeles Times, Chris Willman mentioned: "They can run, but they can’t hide: It’ll take more than an acronym trick for those New Kids on the Block to pull the wool over our eyes.
+“Face the Music” represents the vocal quintet’s bid at holding onto its old bubble-gum audience while moving boldly ahead toward earning its hip-hop “props.”
+The first few cuts, designed to establish NKOTB’s newfound street savvy, are particularly embarrassing: Dig the four-letter words and Public Enemy influences in the intro!
+Thrill as Donnie Wahlberg proves he was the brains behind Marky Mark in “Dirty Dawg,” in which they be dissin’ a ho, man!"